Angel Number 666

 A relationship where one person does all the emotional labor is not a partnership.
 It is a dependency arrangement with a romantic label.

-The practical question is whether your care for the other person costs you your own well-being.
+What actually counts is whether your care for the other person costs you your own well-being.

 Devotion that depletes the giver is not sustainable.
 666 at its most honest asks whether you are nurturing the relationship or slowly erasing yourself inside it.